Ryman/rust-skeptic/README.md

 # Be a Rust Documentation Skeptic

-Test your Rust Markdown documentation via Cargo.
+Test your Rust Markdown via Cargo.

 # Getting started